NEW For 2019 – 2020!!!

 - Attend a current National Sport Academy ice session where an on-ice assessment will take place.

-- Meet with the National Sport Academy coaches (usually after the on-ice assessment) to review the National Sport Academy program and how it operates.
+- Meet with the National Sport Academy coaches to review the National Sport Academy program and how it operates.

 How many box / field training sessions do the student athletes have throughout the year?